TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-processing-for-dummies.md

 And that’s it—we’ve just whooshed 1 full second of pure sine tone goodness from nothing!
 Granted, there are some flaws with this method (it’s inefficient, and the signal clicks when repeated); but hey, it demonstrates synthesis.

-A more efficient approach is to interpolate over pre-generated values (known as *wavetable* or *table-lookup synthesis*), sacrificing a bit of memory for faster runtime performance.
+A more efficient approach is to interpolate over pre-generated values (known as **wavetable synthesis** or **table-lookup synthesis**), sacrificing a bit of memory for faster runtime performance.
 The open-source [LEAF](https://github.com/spiricom/LEAF/blob/a0b0b7915cce3792ea00f06d0a6861be1a73d609/leaf/Src/leaf-oscillators.c#L67) library demonstrates this:

 ```cpp
 // Get the pre-generated sample to the LEFT of the current sample.